 The first time that the RV industry exceeded 500,000 units in a given year was 2017.
 As a matter of fact our current Imagine Travel Trailer was made in February of that year.

-A half a million trailers being produced comes at a cost, and many folks who bought during 2017 were quite disappointed in the quality of their travel trailers.
+Producing half a million trailers comes at a cost, and many people who bought trailers in 2017 found their quality disappointing.
 Some of this may have been due to a ramp up period, where quantity was more important than quality.
-Our Travel Trailer, for instance, had many issues that should have been caught at the factory.
-That being said, we had a better quality trailer than some experienced.
+The factory should have caught many of the issues on our Trailer at the factory.
+That said, we bought a trailer that had fewer flaws than what some others experienced.
 I am not excusing the RV industry for the quality issues, they alone are responsible for their product.
 Click here to read my opinion on the RV industry’s decline in quality.

 2018 came and shipments declined by a little over 4%.
 The projection was that the industry would have the same or slightly less shipments in 2019.
-In fact in 2019, the shipment numbers were down about 16% from the 2018 numbers.
+In fact, in 2019, the shipment numbers were down about 16% from the 2018 numbers.
 Then Covid came.
 By October of 2020, sales were climbing so fast that October became the largest shipments month on record.
 November of 2020 shipments were 46.3% higher than the previous November.
-The 2020 RV Shipments overall were up 3% even with the two months that the industry was shut down to deal with the pandemic.
+Overall, manufacturers shipped 3% more RVs in 2020, even though the industry shut down for two months to deal with the pandemic.
 By the end of 2020, shipments were up 16% over 2019.
 November and December of 2020 were also record shipment months.

-2021 came, and the RV Market went crazy resulting in 600,240 units being shipped.
+In 2021, the RV market exploded, and manufacturers shipped 600,240 units.
 While Shipments are not the same as “Sales”, one only had to drive by an RV Dealership to see the lots were empty.
 There was a shortage of new and used RVs, and both were selling at high prices.
 With folks working from home and children connecting remotely to school, a new opportunity arose for families to travel while working and learning from the road.

 In 2022 we started seeing a cooling off of the market, but it was still the third best year on record.
 The projection for 2023 will be slightly north of 400,000 units.

 Having followed this industry for many years, I can tell you with great certainty that record shipments are only good for the RV manufacturers.
 Many folks can attest to the fact that they are happy they didn’t buy a “Covid Trailer” (A travel trailer manufactured during the pandemic).
 The quality complaints were overwhelming during this period.
-There are a number of reasons this happened, but they could have been mitigated.
-Instead travel trailers were shipped incomplete, or with different amenities than advertised because of parts shortages into the RV manufacturers.
+Several factors caused this, but manufacturers could have prevented the problems.
+Instead, they shipped travel trailers incomplete or with substitute amenities due to parts shortages.
 Keep in mind the RV manufacturers had no control over the parts shortages.

 To be fair, we saw some of this happening in the automobile/truck industry at the same time.